BART-based inference for Poisson processes: Introduction

 The question of estimating the intensity of Poisson processes has a long history, including both frequentist and Bayesian methods.
-Frequentist methods include fixed-bandwidth and adaptive bandwidth kernel estimators with edge correction \citep{diggle1983statistical}, and wavelet-based methods (e.g. \citet{fryzlewicz2004haar}, \citet{patil2004counting}).
-Bayesian methods include using a sigmoidal Gaussian Cox process model for intensity inference \citep{adams2009tractable}, variational Bayesian intensity inference \citep{lloyd2015variational}, and non-parametric Bayesian estimations of the intensity via piecewise functions with either random or fixed partitions of constant intensity \citep{arjas1994nonparametric, heikkinen1998non, gugushvili2018fast}.
+Frequentist methods include fixed-bandwidth and adaptive bandwidth kernel estimators with edge correction \citep{diggle1983statistical}, and wavelet-based methods \citep[e.g.\ ][]{fryzlewicz2004haar,patil2004counting}.
+Bayesian methods include using a sigmoidal Gaussian Cox process model for intensity inference \citep{adams2009tractable}, a Markov random field (MRF) with Laplace prior \citep{doi:10.1198/016214504000000188}, variational Bayesian intensity inference \citep{lloyd2015variational}, and non-parametric Bayesian estimations of the intensity via piecewise functions with either random or fixed partitions of constant intensity \citep{arjas1994nonparametric, heikkinen1998non, gugushvili2018fast}.

-In this paper, we introduce an extension of the BART model~\citep{chipman2010bart} for Poisson Processes whose intensity at each point is estimated via an ensemble of trees.
+In this paper, we introduce an extension of the BART model~\citep{chipman2010bart} for Poisson Processes whose intensity at each point is estimated via a tiny ensemble of trees.
 Specifically, the logarithm of the intensity at each point is modelled via a sum of trees (and hence the intensity is a product of trees).
-This approach enables full posterior inference of the intensity in a nonparametric regression setting.
-Our main contribution is a novel BART scheme for estimating the intensity of inhomogeneous Poisson Processes.
-The simulation studies demonstrate that our algorithm is competitive with the Haar-Fisz algorithm and kernel approaches.
-We also demonstrate its ability to track a varying intensity in synthetic and real data.
+This approach enables full posterior inference of the intensity in a non-parametric regression setting.
+Our main contribution is a novel BART scheme for estimating the intensity of an inhomogeneous Poisson process.
+The simulation studies demonstrate that our algorithm is competitive with the Haar-Fisz algorithm in one dimension, kernel smoothing in two dimensions, and outperforms the kernel approach for multidimensional intensities.
+The simulation analysis also demonstrates that our proposed algorithm is competitive with the inference via spatial log-Gaussian Cox processes.
+We also demonstrate its ability to track varying intensity in synthetic and real data.

 The outline of the article is as follows.
 Section 2 introduces our approach for estimating the intensity of a Poisson process through the BART model, and Section 3 presents the proposed inference algorithm.
 Sections 4 and 5 present the application of the algorithm to synthetic data and real data sets, respectively.
 Section 6 provides our conclusions and plans for future work.